Army Knowledge Online: Features and functionality

-A primary function of Army Knowledge Online is its web-based e-mail and collaboration capabilities.
-The process capabilities of AKO's underlying technology have been rolled out to AKO organizations for the development and delivery of Business Process Management applications.
+A primary function of Army Knowledge Online was its web-based e-mail and collaboration capabilities.
+The process capabilities of AKO's underlying technology had been rolled out to AKO organizations for the development and delivery of Business Process Management applications.
 One example of an AKO BPM application is "Wounded Warrior," a case management software for the diagnosis and rehabilitation of soldiers wounded in the field.

 AKO's Training function allows soldiers and DA (Department of Army) civilians to access Army online education such as Army e-learning Program, Army Learning Management System, Army Correspondence Course Program, Army transcript, US Army Reserve Virtual University, etc. These learning programs allow soldiers and DA civilians opportunities to enrich their educations, such as business courses which are free of charge.
 These courses can help soldiers with promotion points, and also later be transferred into college credits.

-AKO's Finance function allows soldiers to access their financial records, including Leave and Earning Statement, Housing allowances, Food allowances, etc. AKO's Medical function has soldiers medical records, including DNA, past physical exam, and status of deployment readiness.
+AKO's Finance function allows soldiers to access their financial records, including Leave and Earning Statement, housing allowances, Food allowances, etc. AKO's Medical function has soldiers medical records, including DNA, past physical exam, and status of deployment readiness.
 There are many other functions as well, including as legal, travel, benefits, family, forms, readiness, and references.

 Access and security

-Registering for an AKO account is mandatory upon enlistment in the Army.
-AKO access follows DoD security policy, and is accomplished by password or by a combination of a Common Access Card (CAC) and PIN.
-The requirements for an AKO password are stringent; a password must contain at least two uppercase letters, two lowercase letters, two numbers, and two special characters.
-Passwords expire every 150 days, and may not be replaced by any password used the previous ten times.
-As of this time, 8 April 2015, AKO can no longer be accessed without the use of a military CAC card or a DoD-approved PIV.
+Registering for an AKO account was mandatory upon enlistment in the Army.
+AKO access followed DoD security policy, and was accomplished by password or by a combination of a Common Access Card (CAC) and PIN.
+The requirements for an AKO password were stringent; a password must contain at least two uppercase letters, two lowercase letters, two numbers, and two special characters.
+Passwords expired every 150 days, and could not be replaced by any password used the previous ten times.
+As of 08 April 2015, AKO could no longer be accessed without the use of a military CAC card or a DoD-approved PIV.